ruanti2018-1/zy1-monogame/report.md

 - Users：
    - The major user of Monogame is individual developers.
 Their concrete names are hard to find.
 There are some prominent productions such as Stardewvalley, Pumpkin Games, Apotheon.etc

-*Table1:Most	active	contributors	in	trems	of	number	of	commits*
+*Table 1:Most	active	contributors	in	trems	of	number	of	commits*

  Contributor | Commits | LOC++ | LOC-- | Active during
  ----|----|----|----|----